php-fig/per-coding-style/spec.md

 ## 9. Enumerations

-Enumerations (enums) MUST follow the same guidelines as classes, except where otherwise noted here.
+Enumerations (enums) MUST follow the same guidelines as classes, except where otherwise noted below.

 Methods in enums MUST follow the same guidelines as methods in classes.
 Non-public methods MUST use `private` instead of `protected`, as enums do not support inheritance.